Interstate 676: New Jersey

-After crossing the bridge, the freeway enters the downtown area of the city of Camden in Camden County, New Jersey, and passes to the north of the former site of Campbell's Field, a former baseball stadium.
+After crossing the bridge, the freeway enters the downtown area of the city of Camden in Camden County, New Jersey, and passes to the north of the Camden Athletic Complex, located at the former site of the Campbell's Field baseball stadium.
 Upon entering New Jersey, I-676 becomes signed as a north–south road.
 There is a southbound ramp to 6th Street in Camden, which is near the toll plaza for northbound traffic.
 After the toll plaza, US 30 splits from I-676 at an interchange, at which point I-676 turns south as a six-lane freeway called the Martin Luther King Memorial Highway or the North–South Freeway.
 Immediately after the US 30 split, there is an interchange with County Route 537 (CR 537; Market Street/Federal Street) and Martin Luther King Boulevard that provides access to downtown Camden.
 Within this interchange, the highway passes over NJ Transit's River Line.
 From this point, I-676 continues south through urban areas of the city, passing over several streets and running immediately to the west of Conrail Shared Assets Operations (CSAO)'s Vineland Secondary railroad line and the PATCO Speedline.
 The road heads southwest on a viaduct over neighborhoods before the interchange with CR 607 (Kaighns Avenue) and Atlantic Avenue.
 I-676 turns south at this junction, crossing over the Vineland Secondary.
-The highway continues south and passes over CSAO's Beesleys Point Secondary before it comes to the exit for Morgan Boulevard.
+The highway continues south and passes over CSAO's Beesleys Point Secondary railroad line before it comes to the exit for Morgan Boulevard.
 Past Morgan Boulevard, the freeway crosses the north branch of Newton Creek.
-Here, I-676 ends at an interchange east of the Walt Whitman Bridge with I-76, CR 630, and unsigned Route 76C, the latter being an access road to US 130 and Route 168.
+Here, I-676 ends at an interchange east of the Walt Whitman Bridge with I-76, CR 630 (Collings Avenue), and unsigned Route 76C, the latter being an access road to US 130 and Route 168.
 The North–South Freeway becomes a part of I-76 past this interchange and continues into the city of Gloucester City.